 Mathematics lessons will take place daily.
 Lessons will cover 'Number and Algebra', 'Measurement and Geometry', 'Statistics and Probability', 'Working Mathematically' with content being integrated into each of these strands.
-Supporting their learning, students will focus on developing a sound understanding of 'Number Sense' and 'Whole Numbers.'

 High Potential Gifted Education

 At Terrey Hills teachers differentiate learning to cater for all student's individual needs and our HPGE programs are underpinned by evidence-based research.
 A variety of opportunities will be offered this year to cater for HPGE students across all domains (intellectual, creative, physical and social-emotional).
 This can take the form of differentiation by your child's teacher, learning adjustments, support in the classroom, enrichment groups or specific programs and opportunities.